The Emotions of Luxury

 For these consumers, luxury is an integral part of their lifestyle.
 They experience emotions of trust, security, contentment, and confidence.
 These emotions are evoked by perceptions that their luxury brands are authentic and timeless.
 For these consumers, it is not enough that a product is well designed and crafted with the best materials and workmanship.
 The luxury brands they treasure have the rare and intangible quality of truth.

-Luxury brand truth is a visceral connection between consumer and brand.
+Luxury brand truth is a visceral connection between the consumer and the brand.
 While this truth arises from a product’s design and features, it is primarily brought about by a deeper understanding of a brand’s essence.
 Truth is expressed in narrative and other communication which breathes life into the brand, evoking perceptions of authenticity and timelessness.

 In this context of truth, authenticity means that a brand was created to satisfy a vision that expresses excellence in the product category; and that the brand remains faithful to that vision irrespective of shifts in market trends.
-Timelessness means that the brand will impart feelings of trust, security, contentment, and confidence over the life-span of ownership.
+Timelessness means that the brand will impart feelings of trust, security, contentment, and confidence over the life span of ownership.

 It is interesting that consumer perceptions of luxury brand truth are not found exclusively in heritage brands with a long and distinguished past.
 Indeed, consumers identify some classic brands that have lost their veracity, having surrendered their authenticity and timelessness by embracing a style aesthetic or other factor that contradicts their perceived truth.
-On the other hand, a new brand can achieve truth when its underlying concept embodies principles of authenticity and timelessness.
+On the other hand, a new brand can achieve truth when its underlying concept embodies the principles of authenticity and timelessness.

 From the perspective of this consumer research on luxury, there are multiple dimensions of emotion which affect the luxury consumer.
 The broader market is motivated by emotions evoked by enhancing perceptions of the self through luxury products.
 Wealthier luxury market consumers are motivated by emotions associated with a brand’s core reason for being, perceived in terms of authenticity and timelessness.
 All of these dimensions create perceptions of luxury in the mind of the consumer.